stashed/postgres/docs/postgres.md

 sample-postgres-replicas   ClusterIP   10.96.231.122    <none>        5432/TCP   22h
 ```

 Here, we have to use service `sample-postgres` and secret `sample-postgres-auth` to connect with the database.
-KubeDB creates an [AppBinding](https://appscode.com/products/stash/0.8.3/concepts/crds/appbinding/) crd that holds these necessary information to connect with the database.
+KubeDB creates an [AppBinding](https://appscode.com/products/stash/0.8.3/concepts/crds/appbinding/) crd that holds the necessary information to connect with the database.

 **Verify AppBinding:**